joavzmo/DC/CourseOutline.md

 ### Lesson 2.3: The artificial text generation loop

-  * Learner will be able to create a loop of the previous function that generates a full text.
+  * Learner will be able to create a loop of the previous function that generates a full text, inspired in the philosopher's style.

 ### Lesson 2.4: The effect of temperature on the generated text